THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 When you train using a workout that teaches the hamstrings how to bend, the knee you’re actually setting yourself up for an injury to the very same muscle you were trying to prevent that in.

-This is why the bulk of your hamstring workouts should not rely on the seated or lying hamstrings curl machine.
+This is why the bulk of your hamstring workouts should not rely on the seated leg curl or lying hamstring curl machine.
 Instead, use the hamstring exercises I’ve listed below.

 THE ROLE OF GLUTES IN HAMSTRINGS WORKOUTS